jbaker-fp/swipe/README.md

 This library has now been incorporated into the excellent [Speech Signal Processing Toolkit](http://sp-tk.sourceforge.net/)

 Somewhat of a hackjob when ported to C++, but includes optimzations to some loops using eigen/strict bounds.
+Uses fitpack to fit and evaluate the spline.

+Reference
+Paul Dierckx, Curve and Surface Fitting with Splines, Oxford University Press, 1993 Developer
+Paul Dierckx, Department of Computer Science, K.U.
+Leuven, Celestijnenlaan 200 A, B-3001, Heverlee, Belgium Paul.Dierckx@cs.kuleuven.ac.be